How Your Patient Call Center Can Become Your Organization’s Superpower

 Your patient call center has the potential to become your personalization secret weapon.
 In addition to improving the patient experience, offering patients 24/7 direct access to a live human is good for your bottom line:

-According to a Gallup Workplace study published in January 2019, “Every and any human-to-human interaction with a customer is a chance to form a meaningful connection that drives loyalty and profitability.”
+According to a Gallup Workplace study, “Every and any human-to-human interaction with a customer is a chance to form a meaningful connection that drives loyalty and profitability.”

 Algorithms Should Enhance, Not Replace, Patient Interaction